Prateek07-Kumar/ElectroScope_EV_Trends_in_India/README.md

 ### Task 8: Peak and Low Season Months for EV Sales (2022-2024)

 **Insight:** Peak sales months were January, February, March, October, November, and December, suggesting seasonality influenced by factors like year-end incentives and festive seasons.
-Low sales months indicated a potential slowdown during summer.
+Low sales months indicated a potential slowdown during the summer.

 ### Task 9: Projected EV Sales for Top 10 States by Penetration Rate in 2030